thepembeweb/deploy-an-article-cms-to-azure/WRITEUP.md

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

 #### VM
-I would have used a VM if the app the requirements changed for example; if the app needed more compute power, needed to use an unsupported language feature or OS customization
+I would have used a VM if the app the requirements changed, for example; if the app needed more compute power, needed to use an unsupported language feature; or OS customization.
+A VM is better suited to handle any of the needs stated above.

 #### App Service
-I would have changed my previous decision if the CMS app required more compute power or had been expected to handle a vast increase in the number of users, with separate, dedicated servers.
-A VM would be the ideal choice in that instance.
+I would have changed my previous decision if the CMS app required more compute power, an unsupported language feature or had been expected to handle a vast increase in the number of users, with separate, dedicated servers.
+A VM would be the ideal choice in terms of costs, scalability, availability, and workflow.